MicroEJ/Demo-Weather-Spresense/SpresenseDemo/README.md

 # Usage

-This demo requires the Sony Spresense platform to have been built, to do so, please follow the README at the root of the platform project.
+This demo requires a Sony Spresense platform to have been built.
+We tested the project against this [platform](https://github.com/MicroEJ/Platform-Sony-Spresense), to build it , please follow the README at the root of the repository.

 ## Run on MicroEJ Simulator